If you’re reading this blog you more than likely have a strong interest in the subject of sales and the art of selling.

-As an aside the word core is defined as a “central or often foundational part usually distinct from the enveloping part” as in the sentence “success in sales is directly related to a mastery of eight core abilities.”
+As an aside, the word core is defined as a “central or often foundational part usually distinct from the enveloping part” as in the sentence “success in sales is directly related to mastery of eight core abilities.”

-Here is CORE broken down into its four categories:
+Here is CORE broke down into its four categories:

 C is for Common Interest.

 This could encompass any subject you and your prospect have a common interest in.
 For example, you might notice a stamp collection in his office, or a football team he supports or a political party she is a proponent of.
 Regardless it must be a shared common interest.
 But remember an important rule of thumb, don’t even pretend to know something more than you do.
 Your prospect will smell “pretended (false) interest” a mile away.

 Here is the business world in action.
 Ever wonder how your prospect attained that position of COO?
 Don’t be afraid to ask, “…if you don’t mind me asking, how did you get to be Chief Operating Officer of ABC Company, did you move up the ranks or did you come from another company?”